apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 detected. `KILL` will kill the consumer's connection (which will obviously impact any other client threads using that same connection).
 `NOTIFY` will send a CONSUMER\_SLOW management notification which an application could receive and take action with.
-See ? for more details on this notification.
+See [slow consumers](slow-consumers.md) for more details on this notification.

 `slow-consumer-check-period`.
 How often to check for slow consumers on a particular queue.
 Measured in minutes.
 Default is 5.
-See ? for more information about slow consumer detection.
+See [slow consumers](slow-consumers.md) for more information about slow consumer detection.

 `auto-create-jms-queues`.
 Whether or not the broker should automatically create a JMS queue when a JMS message is sent to a queue whose name fits